fabric8-analytics/fabric8-analytics-deployment/README.md

 ### Getting the Code

-First of all, clone the `common` repo (this one).
+First of all, clone the `fabric8-analytics-deployment` repo (this one).
 This includes all the configuration for running the whole system as well as some helper scripts and docs.